2013’s Chinese New Year’s Parade, featuring the Year of the Snake, happened on February 17 in Vancouver’s Chinatown.

 There was a stage set up and some guys were demonstrating their karate moves, breaking pieces of plywood with well-placed kicks.

 However, when I came out the other side of the mall I found myself in front of the T&T. Hey, they usually have food samples!
-I went in and had a rather eclectic ‘sample’ lunch consisting of one slice of mushroom cooked in bran oil; 1/2 a dumpling (very good, I would have purchased an entire pack if I happened to have any money); one slice of Bavarian Smokey; and for dessert a gelatinous thing filled with sweet black sesame paste.
+I went in and had a rather eclectic ‘sample’ lunch consisting of one slice of mushroom cooked in bran oil; 1/2 a dumpling (very good, I would have purchased an entire pack if I happened to have any money on me); one slice of a Bavarian Smokey; and for dessert a gelatinous thing filled with sweet black sesame paste.

 I also got a photo of these sea squirts.
 I have no idea what they taste like but I’ve never met a seafood I didn’t like.
 Anyone have any recipes?